Obtaining a Certificate of Recognition from DIPP for IPR benefits

 “A start-up would now require only a certificate of recognition from the Department of Industrial Policy and Promotion (DIPP) and would not be required to be examined by the inter-ministerial board, as was being done earlier.
 This is one rapid change that we have brought in,” said Nirmala Sitharaman, Minister of Commerce and Industry in New Delhi at the ‘Start-up India States’ Conference’ in 2016.

-Procedure to be followed varies depending on whether Start-Up has applied for Patent (and the application is published) or has not applied yet.
+The procedure to be followed varies depending on whether a Start-Up has applied for a Patent (and the application is published) or has not applied yet.

-The procedure below is only for applicants who have NOT filed the application of patent.
+The procedure below is only for applicants who have NOT filed the application for a patent.

 Click on Startup India Services > Startup Recognition > Application.

-- Fill the required information regarding the following ;
+- Fill in the required information regarding the following ;

 - a.
 Name of the Entity;